catgoose/vue-goto-definition.nvim/README.md

 ## The Solution

-`vue-got-definition` waits a debounce period (configurable in opts) before processing definitions.
+`vue-goto-definition` waits a debounce period (configurable in opts) before processing definitions.
 This allows Volar and tsserver time to return definitions.

 `vue-goto-definition` overrides `vim.lsp.buf.definition` to attempt to filter the